Thomas More: Indictment, trial and execution

+Indictment

-His enemies had enough evidence to have the King arrest him on treason.
+More's enemies had enough evidence to have the King arrest him on a charge of treason.
 Four days later, Henry had More imprisoned in the Tower of London.
-There More prepared a devotional Dialogue of Comfort against Tribulation.
+There More prepared a devotional, Dialogue of Comfort against Tribulation.
 While More was imprisoned in the Tower, Thomas Cromwell made several visits, urging More to take the oath, which he continued to refuse.

+In his unfinished History of the Passion, written in the Tower to his daughter Meg, he wrote of feeling favoured by God: "For methinketh God maketh me a wanton, and setteth me on his lap and dandleth me."

 The charges of high treason related to More's violating the statutes as to the King's supremacy (malicious silence) and conspiring with Bishop John Fisher in this respect (malicious conspiracy) and, according to some sources, included asserting that Parliament did not have the right to proclaim the King's Supremacy over the English Church.
 One group of scholars believes that the judges dismissed the first two charges (malicious acts) and tried More only on the final one, but others strongly disagree.

 Regardless of the specific charges, the indictment related to violation of the Treasons Act 1534 which declared it treason to speak against the King's Supremacy: